 What do I need?

 First you need an iPhone, (I’m assuming you already have one so I didn’t include this in the budget) or some kind of Apple gadget like an iPad.
 You then need to get hold of an adapter that lets you plug your guitar straight into your iPhone or iDevice.
 There are plenty of options, some of which are very expensive, but as I was just dabbling I bought an iRig adaptor for about $13 which lets you plug your guitar into virtually any iOS device.
-If you don’t have an iOS device then you’ll need to shell out for the iRig2 which is basically the same but works on multiple devices, and on Android; the red one is cheaper for some reason.
+If you don’t have an iOS device then you’ll need to shell out for the iRig2 which is basically the same but works on multiple devices.

 When your iRig has arrived you’ll need to download the Amplitube Jimi Hendrix app, which costs about $15.
 The app is a multi-FX processor and recording studio that gives you instant access to incredibly accurate digital models of Hendrix’s gear.
 You can even browse Hendrix’s back catalog and select the presets for specific songs.
 However, it doesn’t seem to be available for Android users at the time of writing, but the original Amplitube app is, which you can check out here (there’s a free version which lets you play with the basic settings, but the paid version is where the action’s at, and includes a ton of effects, pedals, cabinets, heads and mics).
 The Android one does actually include the effects for the Jimi Hendrix version of the app but not the presets.